uddin007/Virtual-try-on-evaluation/README.md

 The synthesis begins with a Gaussian noise vector, which progressively transitions into a coherent image through a series of denoising steps.
 Each step is guided by the learned representations encoded in the model and the fine-tuned weights.
 This process allows for precise control over attributes like pose, body proportions, and even facial expressions, making it an ideal precursor for try-on applications.

-Once the digital human models are generated, they can be seamlessly integrated into virtual try-on frameworks like **IDM-VTON**, where garment simulations overlay the generated avatars.
-The high fidelity and customizability of these base models ensure accurate alignment and visual coherence, paving the way for robust virtual fitting experiences.
+Once the digital human models are generated, they can be integrated into virtual try-on frameworks like **IDM-VTON**, where garment simulations overlay the generated avatars.

-By combining the flexibility of the **FLUX.1-dev** model and the refined accuracy provided by the **Flux-uncensored-v2** weights, I achieved a scalable and automated pipeline capable of producing high-resolution, photorealistic models optimized for virtual try-on applications.